Howardma31/alexa-fizz-buzz-game/README.md

 ## Design Choice
 * While in a game, any response other than the correct answer would lose the game to reflect the real world, including asking for instruction, similarly, no pause game function is implemented.
 * Alexa will respond differently to the same utterances depending on whether in game or not.
 * Skill Invocation Name is volley fizz buzz instead of fizz buzz.
-This is due to a built-in fizz buzz game causing confusion in the test console.
+This is due to a built-in fizz buzz game causing confusion to the test console.
+* EndGameIntent was ultimately not implemented since CancelIntent & StopIntent have similar functions.